kali/kali.github.io/_posts/2016-02-29-Query2-in-differential-dataflow.md

 }
 ```

-This is a pair of a datum and weight (1), the datum itself is a key
+This is a pair of a datum and a weight (+1), the datum itself is made of a key
 (an instance of Bytes8) and a value (the sane f32). `input.send()` adds the
 timely timestamp behind the scene, and we are pushing everything in one big
 batch.

 The graph itself is defined in the `root::scoped` call.
-It returns a handle to
+The handle it returns
-an input that we use to push data into the graph.
+is the `input` we have just used to push data into the graph.
+This input is
+itself created inside the scope in the first of the following two lines:

 ```rust
 let (input, stream) = builder.new_input::<((Bytes8, SaneF32), i32)>();